{{flagHref}}

 Is nitrogen harmful to humans?

-How is nitrogen produced for industrial use?
+How is nitrogen obtained for industrial use?

 What is the most common nitrogen compound?